bruin-data/bruin/docs/ingestion/hubspot.md

 Bruin supports HubSpot as a source for [Ingestr assets](/assets/ingestr), and you can use it to ingest data from HubSpot into your data warehouse.

 In order to set up HubSpot connection, you need to add a configuration item in the `.bruin.yml` file and in `asset` file.
 You will need the `api_key`.
-For details on how to obtain these credentials, read [here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot#setup-guide).
+For details on how to obtain these credentials, please refer [here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot#setup-guide).

 Follow the steps below to correctly set up HubSpot as a data source and run ingestion.
 ### Step 1: Add a connection to .bruin.yml file